 It’s important to understand that most healthy cells do not require glucose as a fuel source.
-On the other hand, cancer cells need glucose and/or certain amino acids, according to Thomas Seyfried, author of the book, Cancer as a Metabolic Disease.
+On the other hand, cancer cells need an abundance of glucose and/or certain amino acids in order to thrive, according to Thomas Seyfried, author of the book, Cancer as a Metabolic Disease.

 Seyfried’s work suggests you can selectively starve cancer cells by maintaining a strict ketogenic (very low sugar) diet.
 This can be a tough diet to stick with, and it isn’t for everyone.
 But the science is there.

 Processed foods don’t contain as many enzymes as raw foods.
 Enzymes help your body digest food, absorb nutrients, detoxify, and produce energy.
 All of these processes need to be working well to fight cancer naturally.

 3) Processed foods do contain: preservatives; artificial colors; artificial flavors; flavor enhancers; GMO wheat, soy, and corn; and other things you don’t want to be putting in your body, even on a good day.
 So it’s not just about carbs and sugar, but also, the other things you’re getting in those foods.

 4) Many of us have a hard time digesting wheat and similar grains effectively.
 In some people this leads to conditions like celiac, and in other people, eating wheat may interfere with digestion on a sub-clinical level.
 William Davis, MD wrote an entire book about this.

 5) Processed sugar has been linked to significant decrease in immune function for several hours after consumption.
 If your immune system is trying to fight cancer, don’t get in its way!
 If you are taking chemo or using radiation therapy, this becomes especially important since those therapies also suppress the immune system.